Kansas City, Mo.-based ITWorks℠ client uses CareAware Connect™ to help improve nursing workflows.

 Workflow conditions started improving when the Kansas City, Mo.-based client, and home of the KC one Health Innovation Alliance, became a testing partner for Cerner’s evolution of mobility solutions.
 The alliance that TMC has held with Cerner since October 2015 has a focus on creating healthier futures for the collectively served Kansas City community and to use TMC as a “living laboratory” for Cerner solutions.

-The CareAware Connect pilot is an example of what it means to be that living lab for both care-givers and patients by adding more robust features and capabilities to streamline the nursing workflow, ultimately giving nurses time back to spend at the patient bedside.
+The CareAware Connect project is an example of what it means to be that living lab for both care-givers and patients by adding more robust features and capabilities to streamline the nursing workflow, ultimately giving nurses time back to spend at the patient bedside.

 “This [bar code medication administration] ensures inappropriate treatments do not reach a patient,” said Ronald Stokes, RN, clinical nurse.
 “I’ve also seen instances in which utilizing bedside scanning of all medications, RNs are able to provide proof of medication administration, exact times and a chain of custody of labs when questions arise.”

 Since late October 2017 at both Lakewood and Hospital Hill campuses, Truman nurses have been using the latest from Cerner’s mobility solutions including the Camera Capture™ application and bar code medication administration (BCMA) functionality, along with Bridge Breast Milk tracking.
-A pilot was completed in May 2017 to enable nurses to utilize the voice and text capabilities on the same devices, providing a more streamlined and connected experience for nurses.
-By the end of October of 2017 the texting and voice pilot expanded house-wide and is now live at both facilities, with great results.
+A project was completed in May 2017 to enable nurses to utilize the voice and text capabilities on the same devices, providing a more streamlined and connected experience for nurses.
+By the end of October of 2017 the texting and voice capabilities expanded house-wide and is now live at both facilities, with great results.

 “Cerner and Truman working together is putting this great technology at the bedside with the nurse and provider while transforming health care,” said Kassaundra Mcknight-Young, BSN, RN, senior clinical informaticist with KC one.
 “Before Connect, we were using five different devices, and now it’s our best bet.”

-During this pilot, TMC nurses worked with Cerner IP and members of KC one to optimize the design for a seamless nursing workflow, creating learning that will be shared with other Cerner clients who want to realize the same value.
+During this project, TMC nurses worked with Cerner IP and members of KC one to optimize the design for a seamless nursing workflow, creating learning that will be shared with other Cerner clients who want to realize the same value.
 When comparing a nurse’s two 12-hour shifts using Connect and the previous CareMobile device, one nurse benefitted by cutting her walking steps nearly in half — from more than 15,000 steps to around 7,800.

 In addition to steps saved, isolation cart cleaning time goes from approximately 10 minutes down to one minute with CareAware Connect.
 Wiping down a single device is easier than an entire cart coming out of isolation because of the size of the equipment.
 There is also three times the amount of battery life savings with a Connect device, because users don’t have to plug it in multiple times during their shifts like they would with a desktop computer on a cart.
 With the time savings, end users do not take time away from their patients to go get a new battery.